How many business owners have thought: “I want my brand to be very bland so that my company is indistinguishable from anyone else!”

 Even the most innovative industry struggles when it comes to logo design.

-Clearly, it’s important to invest early in an original, well-designed logo- especially if you operate in any of these industries.
-Be memorable, and let your company’s voice shine through its brand.
+It’s important to invest early in an original, well-designed logo- especially if you operate in any of these industries.

 Design Done Better